phoreproject/openbazaar-desktop/README.md

-# OpenBazaar Client v2
+# Phore Marketplace Client v2

-This is the reference client for the OpenBazaar network.
-It is an interface for your OpenBazaar node, to use it you will need to run an [OpenBazaar node](https://github.com/phoreproject/pm-go) either locally or on a remote server.
+This is the reference client for the Phore Marketplace network.
+It is an interface for your Phore Marketplace node, to use it you will need to run an [Marketplace node](https://github.com/phoreproject/pm-go) either locally or on a remote server.

-For full installable versions of the OpenBazaar app, with the server and client bundled together, go to [the OpenBazaar download page.](https://www.openbazaar.org/download/)
+For full installable versions of the Phore Marketplace app, with the server and client bundled together, go to [the Marketplace download page.](https://phore.io/marketplace/)

 [![Build Status](https://travis-ci.org/phoreproject/pm-desktop.svg?branch=master)](https://travis-ci.org/phoreproject/pm-desktop)